-General liability: This coverage is mandatory and protects against lawsuits related to injury or property damage done by the business.
+- General liability: This coverage is mandatory and protects against lawsuits related to injury or property damage done by the business.
 Things like food poisoning claims would also fall under this category.
 Up to $1 million in coverage per hotel room is recommended.

-Workers' compensation: If your employees become ill, get injured, or die from a work-related incident, this aspect of the insurance will cover the financial ramifications.
-Coverage is mandatory in Indiana, as well as most other states.
+- Workers' compensation: If your employees become ill, get injured, or die from a work-related incident, this aspect of the insurance will cover the financial ramifications.
+Coverage is mandatory in Indiana, as well as in most other states.

-Property insurance: This covers any damage to your hotel's physical building, as well as the property inside it (e.g., furniture, carpeting, electronics, décor, etc.) in case of fire, etc. The type of cooking equipment used in your hotel's kitchen will contribute to the risk of fire damage, and may influence the cost of your policy.
+- Property insurance: This covers any damage to your hotel's physical building, as well as the property inside it (e.g., furniture, carpeting, electronics, décor, etc.) in case of fire, etc. The type of cooking equipment used in your hotel's kitchen will contribute to the risk of fire damage, and may influence the cost of your policy.
 Coverage limits are typically $250 million per hotel location.

-Business income/interruption: A part of property insurance, this aspect covers the financial loss suffered while a business is closed due to fire damage or other disasters.
+- Business income/interruption: A part of property insurance, this aspect covers the financial loss suffered while a business is closed due to fire damage or other disasters.

-Ordinance and law: Another part of property insurance, it covers the financial ramifications if your building is found to be behind current state codes.
+- Ordinance and law: Another part of property insurance, it covers the financial ramifications if your building is found to be behind current state codes.
 Handicapped-compliant features, fire safety equipment, and emergency exits are all factors here.

-Boiler & machinery: Also known as "equipment breakdown insurance," it covers electric equipment in the building (e.g., AC units, kitchen appliances, computers, etc.) that breaks down due to power surges, etc. Property insurance may cover this stuff, but not always.
+- Boiler & machinery: Also known as "equipment breakdown insurance," it covers electric equipment in the building (e.g., AC units, kitchen appliances, computers, etc.) that breaks down due to power surges, etc. Property insurance may cover this stuff, but not always.

-Utility interruption: An add-on to property insurance, this coverage applies to utility outages (e.g., phones, Internet, gas/electric/water, etc.) that cause damage to your property or result in a consequential loss.
+- Utility interruption: An add-on to property insurance, this coverage applies to utility outages (e.g., phones, Internet, gas/electric/water, etc.) that cause damage to your property or result in a consequential loss.

 - Spoilage: This coverage takes care of the replacement costs of food that spoils due to power outages caused by storms, surges, etc.

-Communicable disease: Covers any illnesses transmitted to customers due to improper hygiene of your employees.
+- Communicable disease: Covers any illnesses transmitted to customers due to improper hygiene of your employees.

-Premises pollution liability: Covers medical bills and cleanup costs if one of your guests becomes ill as a result of exposure to mold or other airborne pollutants.
+- Premises pollution liability: Covers medical bills and cleanup costs if one of your guests becomes ill as a result of exposure to mold or other airborne pollutants.

-Cyber risk & privacy liability: Covers the financial ramifications if your hotel suffers a data breach resulting in the compromise of your guests' personal information.
+- Cyber risk & privacy liability: Covers the financial ramifications if your hotel suffers a data breach resulting in the compromise of your guests' personal information.
 Coverage limits typically run up to $2 million.

-Fidelity & crime: Covers losses due to employee theft, computer fraud, credit card fraud, and stolen/damaged property.
+- Fidelity & crime: Covers losses due to employee theft, computer fraud, credit card fraud, and stolen/damaged property.

-Employment practices: Covers court fees, should a disgruntled employee file a claim against you.
+- Employment practices: Covers court fees, should a disgruntled employee file a claim against you.

-Liquor liability: If your employees serve too much alcohol to a customer who ends up harming other guests or your property, general liability won’t protect you.
+- Liquor liability: If your employees serve too much alcohol to a customer who ends up harming other guests or your property, general liability won’t protect you.
 So if you serve alcohol, liquor liability coverage is a must-have.

-Commercial/business auto: Provides protection for any company vehicles against things like theft, vandalism, and damage from natural disasters.
+- Commercial/business auto: Provides protection for any company vehicles against things like theft, vandalism, and damage from natural disasters.

-Guest relocation services: Covers fees required in the event that your guests must be relocated due to an on-site incident.
+- Guest relocation services: Covers fees required in the event that your guests must be relocated due to an on-site incident.